So Your Bedroom’s Not Much Bigger Than Your Bed: Here’s How to Make it Work

 Let mirrors extend the space.

 By placing long vertical mirrors on both sides of the bed, this Brazilian room from Casa e Jardim spotted on Stylist creates an optical illusion, giving the impression that the room continues beyond the bed.
 Try this trick by placing mirrors on the far end of a tiny room, so the reflective surface will bounce light around the room.

 Side tables will save the day.

-In this sloped sleeping nook designed by the Swedish design firm BLOOC and featured on Elle Decoration, a side table at the end of the bed provides an essential spot to rest a bedside book and a carafe of water.
-In a rental where you can't install floating shelving, a tiny table that can tuck beside the bed is your best friend.
+In a sloped sleeping nook designed by the Swedish design firm BLOOC and featured on Elle Decoration, a side table at the end of the bed provides an essential spot to rest a bedside book and a carafe of water.
+In a rental where you can’t install floating shelving, a tiny table that can tuck beside the bed is your best friend.

 Lighting is everything.